 Zambia: Lolesha Luangwa

-The programme pays for Lolesha Luangwa teacher and student materials on an annual basis; two locally employed full time education officers’ – their wages, medical cover, travel, subsistence and uniforms – to visit each school several times a year to deliver black rhino based presentations to supplement the Lolesha Luangwa teaching and student resources; the annual special event ‘Conservation Celebration Days’; from 2014 school visits into the Park using a newly acquired converted truck; and monitoring and evaluation.
+The programme pays for Lolesha Luangwa teacher and student materials on an annual basis; two locally employed full time education officers’ – their wages, medical cover, travel, subsistence and uniforms – to visit each school several times a year to deliver black rhino based presentations to supplement the Lolesha Luangwa teaching and student resources; the annual special event ‘Conservation Celebration Days’; school visits into the Park; and monitoring and evaluation.

 In 2016/2017, 351 lessons were delivered to children in 21 schools surrounding the North Luangwa National Park; 1,950 Activity Booklets and 30 Teachers’ Conservation Guides printed and given out; 21 Rhino Races and Rhino Soccer Competitions completed; 11 Park visits for 220 learners and 22 teachers completed; and much more.

 Sylvester Kampamba, former Lolesha Luangwa Education Officer came third in the “Education and Awareness” category of the GRAA’s Rhino Conservation Awards 2016, and he was made a Disney Conservation Hero in 2016.
 Preliminary analysis of 2016 monitoring and evaluation data indicates that participants’ knowledge base on North Luangwa National Park, conservation and black rhinos has increased.
 And most importantly, no black rhinos were poached in North Luangwa National Park, and the rhino population is achieving more than 8% growth!